Why Meeting Culture is Paralysing Your Business Success!

 It happens time and time again.
 A project or endeavour comes to an end, be it successful or otherwise, and the team…does what?
 Of course, the “what’s next” is sometimes determined by the outcome of the mission.
 Celebratory teams may head to the bar for example.
 However for most of us, regardless of the outcome, we’re heads-down and straight into the next task.

-“What next” can be any number of things, but it rarely includes looking back on what we’ve just completed in an honest and meaningful way.
+“What next” can be any number of things, but it rarely includes looking back on what we’ve just completed.
 We need to debrief our performance and identify the gap between what we set out to do and what we actually achieved.
 Now, when I say debrief it doesn’t mean a discussion about our feelings about the mission or its outcome, or a conceptual analysis or breakdown of the history of the mission.

 What I mean is a structured and disciplined post-execution analysis, where we hash out what worked, what didn’t, what we’ll do again, what we won’t do again.
 We discuss the deeper reasons for what created the specific outcome.
 We seek the root cause in order to develop and take away two, maybe three actions (or what fighter pilots like to call “Lessons Learned”) and we share them with the organisation to improve everyone’s performance.
 This is what I’m referring to when I say “Debrief”.